im-github-training/1-introduction-to-github/.github/steps/1-step.md

 Perfect!

-## A Little Bit Restore
+## A Little Bit More

-Alright, now that we've practiced `git add`'ing and `git commit`'ting files, let's level up our game a bit.
+Alright, now that we've practiced `git add`'ing and `git commit`'ting files, let's up our game a bit.

 Let's see how Git reacts if we accidentally delete `chapter1`.